Jonathan Crowe: Judicial interpretation

 Crowe's work on judicial interpretation is critical of originalism.
 He argues that judges should give legal documents their ordinary contemporary meaning, rather than the meaning they held when first enacted.
 This is necessary to preserve law's function as a means of social coordination.
 Crowe argues that judges should interpret laws in light of social practices and institutions, relying on ‘historically extended narratives’.
 He terms this theory ‘wide contextualism’.
 He further contends that, where the law is unjust, judges should bring it into dialogue with moral values to reach a practically reasonable outcome.

 Political philosophy

 Crowe challenges the traditional focus of natural law theory on state institutions.
 He highlights the important role of non-state forms of order, such as evolved social norms and practices, in securing the common good.
-Crowe argues that justice is best understood as the outcome of ethical relations between embodied persons, rather than as a set of idealised institutions imposed on society from above.
+Crowe argues that justice is best understood as the outcome of ethical relations between embodied persons, rather than as a set of institutions imposed on society from above.
 He describes this idea as ‘small justice’.
 He criticises competing theories of justice, such as that of John Rawls, for neglecting the role of interpersonal interactions in ensuring justice at a societal level.